UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 Almond Delight              R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

-Perhaps we recently read some documentation regarding the `fat` column
+Let’s explore the next scenario.
+Perhaps we recently read the cereal
-in the data is being expressed as the number of grams of fat above 2.
+data’s documentation explaining that the `fat` column is being expressed
+as the number of grams of fat above 2.
 This means that the actual fat content of each cereal is actually an
 additional 2 grams.
-How do we rectify this?
+How can we rectify this?

 Notes: Script here